Miro0o/Docs-Notes/CS/🔑 CS_Core/🍕 Database System/📌 Relational Data Models & Languages/🩼 SQL/SQL.md

 ## Intro
+> An international standard now exists for the SQL language making it both the formal and de facto standard language for defining and manipulating relational databases (ISO, 1992, 2011a).

 An international standard now exists for the SQL language making it both the formal and de facto standard language for defining and manipulating relational databases (ISO, 1992, 2011a).

 SQL is an example of a **transform-oriented language**, or a language designed to use relations to transform inputs into required outputs.
 As a language, the ISO SQL standard has two major components: